NuVotifier/NuVotifier/README.markdown

 If you want to customize NuVotifier, simply the edit `./plugins/(Nu)Votifier/config.yml` file.

-An in-depth configuration guide is located in `usage.md` of this repository.
+An in-depth configuration guide is located in the [usage](https://github.com/NuVotifier/NuVotifier/blob/master/usage.md) document.

 ### Tokens